code-423n4/2024-05-arbitrum-foundation/README.md

 - Compromised keys are out of scope
 - Centralization risk is out-of-scope
 - Example: https://github.com/code-423n4/2023-08-arbitrum?tab=readme-ov-file#known-risks
+- Any issues whose root cause exists in nitro-contracts@xxxxxx is considered out of scope but may be eligible for Immunefi.

 ✅ SCOUTS: Please format the response above 👆 so its not a wall of text and its readable.